Janneman84/LeakedViewControllerDetector/README.md

 ### _Find leaked ViewControllers without even looking for them!_

 LeakedViewControllerDetector helps you find leaked ViewControllers in your iOS UIKit app.
-It's easy to accidentally create a retain cycle causing a ViewController to stay in memory, causing weird issues in your app.
-This package warns you as soon as this occurs, helping you to track down the cause of the leak and improve the stability of your app.
+It's easy to accidentally create a retain cycle causing a ViewController to stay in memory.
+These memory leaks often cause weird issues in your app.
+This package warns you as soon as this occurs, helping you to track down the cause of the memory leak and improve the stability of your app.
 ## Features

-- Warns you instantly whenever a ViewController closes but doesn't deinit
+- Warns you instantly whenever a ViewController in your app closes but doesn't deinit
-- Shows alert dialog (debug) or logs warning to e.g. Crashlytics (release), so you know where and when a leak occurs
+- Shows alert dialog (debug) or you can log a warning to e.g. Crashlytics (release) when this happens
-- Easy installation
+- Easy installation: set and forget
 - Little to no changes to your code required

-_An alert pops up as when a leak is detected:_
+_An alert pops up when a leak is detected:_

 ![lvcd_alert1](https://user-images.githubusercontent.com/9085167/163881885-1e087286-3f91-41b9-8a76-0bfab7815840.jpg)